 Students engage various literary genres from Asia, Africa, and other regions in a global context.

-Prerequisite: ENGL 200 or ENGL 201 or consent of department chair.
+Prerequisite: ENGL 200 or ENGL 200W, or ENGL 201, or consent of department chair.

 Offered: As needed.

 ENGL 337 - Studies in Film Aesthetics (4)

 This course is intended for students who are not necessarily majoring in film but still wish to explore a designated issue related to the cinematic medium.
 The course may be repeated for credit with a change in topic.